JDNdeveloper/2048-Smart-Players/README.md

 `./runEMTrials.sh <board_size> <trial_number> <num_iters> <depth> <prob_cutoff>`

-Example: `./runEMTrials.sh 4 7 100 6 1e-5`, runs a 4x4 for 100 iterations with depth 6 and probability cutoff 1e-5.
+Example: `./runEMTrials.sh 4 7 100 6 1e-5` runs a 4x4 Expectimax trial for 100 iterations with depth 6 and probability cutoff 1e-5.
 The second parameter is a unique ID for the trial used for the output file.
 Results are outputted in `data/4x4_EM_data_7.txt`.

 `./runQLTrials.sh <board_size> <trial_number>`

-Example: `./runQLTrials.sh 4 7`, runs a 4x4 QL trial (utilizing the sequence file `4x4_sequences.yaml`) with unique trial ID 7.
+Example: `./runQLTrials.sh 4 7` runs a 4x4 QL trial (utilizing the sequence file `4x4_sequences.yaml`) with unique trial ID 7.
 Results are outputted in `data/4x4_QL_data_7.txt`.